 If there’s one thing Aldi offers a lot of choices with during the Thanksgiving season, it’s stuffing mix.
 I tend to be a fan of all of it, from the traditional stuffing to Hawaiian stuffing to riced cauliflower stuffing, and even sourdough stuffing.
 Whatever your preference, Aldi has the perfect complement to your turkey or ham dinner.

 Chef’s Cupboard Sourdough Stuffing cost 99 cents for a 6-oz. box at the time of publication.
 It comes in two varieties: Tuscan Seasoned or Caramelized Onion.
-I opted to try the Tuscan Seasoned flavor.
 The sourdough stuffing is an ALDI Find (Special Buy), which means it will be in stores for a limited time, and once it’s sold out it won’t return until the next year.

 The Tuscan Seasoned sourdough stuffing has 6 servings per container, with one 28-gram serving containing 130 calories, 6 grams of total fat (8% of your daily value), 4 grams of saturated fat (20% DV), 15 mg of cholesterol (5% DV), 450 mg of sodium (20% DV), 21 grams of total carbohydrates (8% DV), 1 gram of dietary fiber (4% DV), 2 grams of added sugars (4% DV), and 4 grams of protein.

-The primary ingredient is enriched wheat flour.
-Those with allergies should be aware it contains dairy, soy, and wheat.
-This is a product of Canada.
+The primary ingredient for both varieties is enriched wheat flour.
+Those with allergies should be aware both flavors contain dairy, soy, and wheat.
+The stuffing is a product of Canada.

 The stuffing can be prepared on the stove top or in the microwave.